waiyeung901/Clothes-Storage/README.md

-# EDM-builder
+# Clothes-Storage
-To build Uniqlo EDM sliced images for developers
+To manage clothes in house